markmnl/opresult/README.md

 dotnet add package FalconWare.ErrorHandling
 ```

-Handle results of an opertaion checking the result's `WasSuccess` then accessing the result `Value`, for example:
+Handle result of an operation by first checking the result's `WasSuccess` then accessing the result `Value` if successful, for example:

 ```C#
 var pokemonName = "squirtle";